 - Crave Dessert Bar in Fourth Ward (Adult Bar for Drinks and Desserts)

-With all these ideas you’ll be set to enjoy an amazing time in Charlotte, NC.
-I hope you come to visit.
+With all these ideas you’ll be set to enjoy an amazing time in my hometown.
+I hope you come to visit Charlotte and you love it as much as I do.
 Maybe you’ll even want to stay.

 About Laura and Natural Healing Hope